 Renewable Energy Explained

 In our world, the most common compounds that are used for creating energy are coal, oil and natural gases.
-Coal is generally the main fuel which is burned to create electricity, oil is used to produce gasoline and other refined liquid fuels and natural gases are used for cooking and heating in your home.
+Coal is generally the main fuel that is burned to create electricity, oil is used to produce gasoline and other refined liquid fuels and natural gases are used for cooking and heating in your home.
 These three compounds are called fossil fuels.
 This is because they come from the remains of ancient plants and planktons.
 When you hear ‘ fossil fuels’, it is likely that you will not think of it in a positive manner.
 This is due to the worldwide widespread awareness of the negative effects of fossil fuel use.
 Before fossil fuels are even burned to produce energy, they can cause the land to become degraded and water to be polluted as mining operations wash acid into streams, rivers and lakes.
 Fossil fuels even emit harmful air pollutants long before they’re buried.
 Frighteningly, 12.6 million people in the USA are exposed to toxic air pollution each day, and the figure is expected to be much higher across the globe.

 The effects of fossil fuels are just as bad, or even worse in the long term once they are burned.
 The primary cause of global warming is the release of burning fossil fuels.
 Global warming is currently taking place and the effects on the planet could potentially be devastating if we do not take action.
 Global warming is causing the ice caps in our planet to melt, which causes our sea levels to rise.
 Sea levels rising will destroy the habitats of animals such as penguins and polar bears.
 Not only this, but rising sea levels could also eventually lead to the flooding of the lands that we live in.
 Cities such as London have the potential to be flooded permanently if sea levels continue to rise.
 Other negative effects of climate change include freshwater drainage and deforestation.